mongodb/specifications/source/server-selection/server-selection.rst

 operations on cursors, which need to go to the same server that received an OP_QUERY and returned a cursor ID.

+For operations that are part of a sharded transaction this specification only applies to the initial operation which starts the transaction on a mongos.
+This specification does not apply to subsequent operations that are part of the sharded transaction because all operations in a sharded transaction need to go to the same mongos server.

 Drivers and mongos MUST conform to the semantics of this document, but SHOULD use language-appropriate data models or variable names.